Moving to Australia from New Zealand?

 Sydney

-The New South Wales capital, Sydney is its most populous, with some 4.6 million people calling it home.
+The New South Wales capital, Sydney, is the most populous city, with some 4.6 million people calling it home.
 Sydney is famous for its harbour, beaches and iconic landmarks (the Opera House, Bondi Beach, Darling Harbour) and is Australia’s oldest city.

 Population: 4,500,000 people